Taboon Bread Recipe

 Divide the dough into 8 equal pieces.

-On a floured surface, flatten each dough piece into a round shape
+On a lightly floured surface, flatten each piece of dough into a round, flat shape, similar to a thick pita or rustic flatbread.

 Mark as complete